Introduction to Spain: Lengua, Historia y Cultura de España in Santiago de Compostela (August) and Granada (January)

 During the Madrid orientation students register for courses at the UC3M and receive their UC3M ID card.
 They also are registered at the UCM.
 The program Director and Assistant Director provide careful guidance and are supported by a team of UC3M peer guides or monitores.
 These regular UC3M students participate actively in various orientation activities, especially orientation to Carlos III courses, and participate in program activities (including excursions) throughout the semester.

 As indicated in the “Pledge,” VWM students are expected to participate fully in all aspects of the orientation session, including activities led by monitores.

 Classes and Finals

-During orientation students will also receive the program calendar, listing the dates for various cultural activities and field trips in which they are expected to participate.
+During orientation students will also receive the program calendar, listing the dates for the excursions and cultural activities in which they are expected to participate.

 VWM participants will adhere fully to the academic calendar and attend all classes.
-For their own benefit, they are strongly advised not to make travel plans of any kind prior to receiving the UC3M and program calendars.
+Because program activities (especially excursions) are considered an integral part of the academic experience, students are expected not to make travel plans of any kind before receiving the UC3M and program calendars.

 Please see the detailed instructions for disabilities accommodations, including a crucial self-registration step, at the corresponding sublink under Academics.